Free lecture with Dr. Kevin Lafferty

 Dr. Kevin D. Lafferty is a senior ecologist working with the U.S. Geological Survey at UC Santa Barbara.
 With a passion for understanding the intricacies of parasitic interactions in ecosystems, he has dedicated his career to studying parasites and their impact on public health and wildlife conservation.
 His research has shed light on the complex relationships between hosts and parasites, making significant contributions to the field of parasitology.
 He and his wife, Cristina Sandoval, are currently building a home up river from Cachuma Lake.

-Event date: Wednesday, October 23, 2024, 7:00 to 9:00 p.m.
+This event occurred: Wednesday, October 23, 2024, 7:00 to 9:00 p.m.

-Live lecture location: Stacey Hall, St. Mark’s in-the-Valley Episcopal Church, 2901 Nojoqui Ave, Los Olivos
+Lecture location: Stacey Hall, St. Mark’s in-the-Valley Episcopal Church, 2901 Nojoqui Ave, Los Olivos